Nishanth009/Deep-learning-/README.md

 **VAEcolab.ipynb** implements Variational autoencoder network, applied on MNIST dataset

 **GANcolab.ipynb** implements Generative Adverserial network, that reconstructs its input.
 MNIST dataset is used as input.

+**GradCamALL.ipynb** implements gradcam, which is used to visualize the important parts of image that influenced CNN prediction.This implementaion works with most of the pretrained CNNs available.